-I was the poster-child for healthy living, exercising and teaching classes at health clubs long before it became fashionable to join gyms and hire a personal trainer, eating the healthiest, cleanest and most nourishing foods.
+When I was younger, my health was always top priority.
+I was the poster child for healthy living, exercising and teaching classes at health clubs long before it became fashionable to join gyms and hire a personal trainer.
+I was also eating the healthiest, cleanest and most nourishing foods.
 I was insanely passionate about it – so much so that a college roommate recently commented on my Facebook page: “Marcie always wanted me to eat my vegetables.
 Now 40 years later she wants you to be healthy and joyous.
 Love her”

 Yes, I was that person, and I still am!

-Work wasn’t exactly helping, either.
-Thanks to my crazy busy work schedule and all the traveling I was doing, I was slowly gaining weight and getting more and more out of shape, but I believed all that pressure was worth the career gains.
+As a result of my busy career, work schedule, and traveling, I began to see the weight creep on.
+I was slowly gaining weight and getting more and more out of shape.
+At the time, I believed all that pressure with the side effects was worth the career gains.

 The light dawned the day my daughter warned me I was going to end up in a golf cart in three years.
 Was she kidding?
 Me?
 How had I, the world’s biggest fitness and nutrition advocate, gotten to this point?
 This had to stop, NOW!

-I promised myself to make it back to health, a slender renewed me, and enjoy a life that wasn’t full of discomfort and pain.
+It was then that I promised myself to make it back to good health and enjoy a life that wasn’t full of discomfort and pain.